Metropolitan Opera National Council Auditions Winner

 — James Sohre, Opera Today

 A winner of the 2014 Metropolitan Opera National Council Auditions, 2015 George London Award, 2015 Elizabeth Connell prize for aspiring dramatic sopranos, and recipient of a 2015 Sara Tucker Study Grant, soprano Julie Adams has been praised by The New York Times for possessing a voice that is “rich, full and slightly earthy in an expressive way.”
 Ms. Adams will begin her 2022-2023 season at Opernhaus Zürich, singing the role of Gerhilde in Die Walküre, before singing the role of Sieglinde in the same title at Stadttheater Bern.
+In the 2023-2024 season, she will return to San Francisco Opera as Elsa in Lohengrin.

 In the 2021-2022 season, Adams returned to Braunschweig for performances of Rusalka, joined the Ann Arbor Symphony for Schumann’s Adventlied, and made her company and role debut as Elisabeth in Tannhäuser in Wuppertal, Germany.
-The 2020-2021 season saw Adams joining Staatstheater Braunschweig, where she was featured in the title roles of Rusalka and Madama Butterfly In the 2019-2020 season, Adams returned to Arizona Opera as Mimì in La bohème after her 2018-2019 house debut with Arizona Opera as Anna Sorensen in Silent Night by Kevin Puts.
+The 2020-2021 season saw Adams joining Staatstheater Braunschweig, where she was featured in the title roles of Rusalka and Madama Butterfly.
+In the 2019-2020 season, Adams returned to Arizona Opera as Mimì in La bohème after her 2018-2019 house debut with Arizona Opera as Anna Sorensen in Silent Night by Kevin Puts.
 Also in 2018-2019, Adams made her house debut with Des Moines Metro Opera as Mimì in La bohème, and was featured in recital under the auspices of the George London Foundation.
 Orchestral engagements included Beethoven’s Symphony Number 9 with the Phoenix Symphony conducted by Tito Muñoz, and a concert version of West Side Story with the Oakland Symphony.

 The 2017-2018 season saw Ms. Adams return to San Francisco Opera as a guest artist in Francesca Zambello’s production of Wagner’s Der Ring des Nibelungen, singing Freia in Das Rheingold and Gerhilde in Die Walküre.
 Additional engagements included her house and role debut as Countess in Le nozze di Figaro at Michigan Opera Theatre, conducted by Stephen Lord, and her house debut at Opera Idaho as Blanche in Previn’s A Streetcar Named Desire.